 Please refer to the preliminary lecture plan above for deadlines for these assignments.
-All written assignments must be double-spaced 12-point font format, and with 1-inch margins and they must be submitted electronically and on paper.
-More information about the submission will be provided later.
+All written assignments must be double-spaced 12-point font format, and with 1-inch margins and they must be submitted electronically.
+They must be in PDF or Word format and emailed to the instructor.
 The final versions of papers must use a consistent and formal style for acknowledging all sources.
-Missed or late work will receive the minimum score.
+Late work will be penalized in grading.

 - 1. Short Reaction Paper (3 pages): You will be asked to write a short essay discussing the economics of a potentially controversial topic assigned by the instructor. - 2.
-Study Guide (3 pages): Your assignment is to summarize and synthesize one of the textbook chapters of your choosing not covered by the syllabus (excluding Chapter 4). - 3.
 Term Paper/Background Memo (9-11 pages): Your goal is to a write an informative background memo on a policy topic or a theoretical topic.
 You are free to choose your topic as long as it falls broadly into the field of public economics as construed in this class.
-Some potential topics are given below.
+We will discuss potential topics in class.
 Your paper will be graded for the clarity exposition, argumentation and the use of sources.
-The goal of this paper is not necessarily to argue a point but to provide a balanced presentation of a debate.
-You will be required to submit your topic for approval, as well as submit an (approximately 50% finished) first draft in addition to the final paper.
+The goal of this paper is not necessarily to argue a point, but to provide a balanced presentation of a debate.
+You will be required to submit your topic for approval, as well as submit a (approximately 50% finished) first draft in addition to the final paper.
 Note that the first draft is worth 5% of the course grade.

 NOTE: If you are planning to write a paper on a topic that you have already written a paper for another class or are concurrently writing for another class, please talk to me about it before starting.
-Sometimes a situation like this could be accommodated if the papers are independent enough, however, as a general rule this is not recommended.
-Writing a paper on the same topic for two classes concurrently or reusing an old paper without these arrangements will be treated as academic dishonesty.
+Sometimes situation like this could be accommodated if the papers are independent enough, however as a general rule this is not recommended.
+Writing paper on a same topic for two classes concurrently or reusing an old paper without these arrangements will be treated as academic dishonesty.